group2 0.1.0

 constexpr int net::k_maxPayloadBytes = k_maxPacketBytes - static_cast<int>(sizeof(PacketHeader))

-Maximum payload bytes a single (non-fragmented) datagram can carry.
+Maximum payload bytes a single non-fragmented datagram can carry.

 Detailed Description

-Wire format for the UDP transport layer.
+Wire format helpers for the UDP-first transport layer.